Why Choose a Public Administration Degree?

 Swarthmore College offers a program in politics and public policy that focuses more on politics and political discourse as well as the way it affects the local, state and national levels of government.
 Some of the courses that are available include global ethical issues, global civil society, political psychology and introduction to comparative political systems.

-Florida International University offers flexible schedules and a hybrid program with the option to go completely online to get a master’s in public administration.
-59% of the students who complete this program have been employed in management positions, and 99% of graduates are currently employed.
+Florida International University offers Evening, Fully Online, and Executive options to earn a degree of Master of Public Administration.
+With a diverse student body, FIU MPA provides equitable and inclusive education opportunities for future public leaders.
+59% of the students who complete the MPA program have been employed in management positions, and 99% of graduates are currently employed.

 At Northeastern University, students can join a master of public administration program.
 There is also a master of public policy available.
 The master of public administration degree program is made up of 40 credit hours and six months of work experience that can add to credit hours for a total of 42 overall.